Acktarius/Xextract/README.md

 ## 3. Usage

 ### Running the Script
-1. Make the script executable:
+1. Make sure the script is executable:
 ```
 chmod +x Xextract.sh
 ```